RevenueCat/docs/docs/platform-resources/server-notifications/stripe-server-notifications.md

 - charge.refunded
 - invoice.updated

-If you plan to enable the ["Track new purchases from server-to-server notifications"](/platform-resources/server-notifications/stripe-server-notifications#tracking-new-purchases-using-stripe-server-notifications) feature, you can also select the following events:
+If you plan to enable the ["Track new purchases from server-to-server notifications"](/platform-resources/server-notifications/stripe-server-notifications#tracking-new-purchases-using-stripe-server-notifications) feature, you should also select the following events:
 - customer.subscription.created
 - checkout.session.completed